nccgroup/idahunt/README.md

 # Usage

 * `idahunt.py`: main tool to analyse executable files
-* `filters/names.py`: contains a basic filter for name and/or extension
+* `filters/names.py`: contains a basic filter based on name and/or extension to decide which files in an input dir to analyze with ida
 * `script_template.py`: contains a `hello world` IDA Python script

 ```